packbackbooks/engineering-docs/careers/software-engineer.md

 ## Engineer I

+An engineer II is capable of taking on well-defined technical problems and managing their own work each sprint.

 **Technical Knowledge:** They have a theoretical understanding of the core concepts and best practices of software engineering and have some practical experience implementing them.
 They understand the basics of writing performant, well-abstracted code, but need help with complex tasks and tasks outside their specialization.

 **Productivity:** They are capable of completing small, well-defined tasks on time with minimal help from other engineers.
 They are mindful of their technical limitations and take them into account when planning their work.
 They focus on reliably delivering quality work on time.